mango-cornerstone/first-CURD/README.md

 # first-CURD
-this is a first CRURD doing full stack python flask
+this is a first CRURD doing full stack python flask!